grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 ### They enter Stilt City

 [//]: # (day: day 5, run to Stilt City)
 They ran at high speed on the surface for the rest of the night without incident.
 At dawn the _Prospect_ dove, and they ran slow and deep under the remaining contested territory.
 They surfaced about midday well inside the area controlled by the Eastern Coastal Collective.
-That Authority aggressively defended open transport in the waters leading into Stilt City.
+That Authority aggressively defended open commerce in the waters leading into Stilt City.
 This police protection of free trade had led to the rapid growth of what had come to be known worldwide as Stilt City in the previous 20 years.
 This policing was also the same thing that led to the heavy contesting of the waters further out from the Collective's control.

 The _Prospect_ moved into Stilt City under a high gray sky.
 The seas were calm and the air was warm.
 Percy had Hemi open the big cargo hatch on the deck and fresh air blew through it and down into even the deepest and most stagnant bilge wells of the ship.

 They passed a number of Collective enforcement ships holding station in an array around the protected waters as they made the run into the city.
 But, as was customary, those ships did not interfere with anyone who was not interfering with another ship.
-They were there to stop other Authorities from delaying or preventing transport into or out of their port.
-The policy here was that policing the transports themselves was a matter for the Authority forces on land.
+They were there to stop other Authorities from delaying or preventing cargo moving into or out of their port.
+The policy here was that policing the cargo boats themselves was a matter for the Authority forces on land.

 The moniker 'Stilt City' might have been somewhat pejorative, but it was accurate.
 It was built on a vast river delta which rapidly attenuated the big ocean rollers down to calm, flat, and brown water.
 The structures built on pylons began to appear as far out into the ocean as places where the water was still dozens of meters deep.
 The buildings teetered atop these artificial underwater forests of regularly-spaced trees placed by the work of human hands.
 It was hard not have the vision of circus performers striding around them on tall stilts.